 Food Standards Scotland (FSS), the public sector food body for Scotland, launches today, 1 April 2015 and takes over the responsibilities previously carried out in Scotland by the Food Standards Agency with an increased role in regards to healthy eating.

-Jordan Valley Whole Foods is recalling products because they contain undeclared soya which is not mentioned on the labels.
-This means the products are a possible health risk for anyone with an allergy to soya.
+Uncle Roy's is recalling Natural Bitter Almond Extract because it contains nuts which are not mentioned on the label.
+This means the product is a possible health risk for anyone with an allergy to nuts.

 If you have bought the above product and have an allergy to nuts, do not eat it.
 Instead return it to the store from where it was bought for a full refund.

 Geoff Ogle, Chief Executive for Food Standards Scotland said: